Dining Guide for the Top Restaurants at Graton Casino in Rohnert Park

 For that reason, there is no generic buffet, or $5.99 prime rib dinner special.
 Many of the restaurants are local, as are their purveyors and staff.
 In fact, all the restaurants were handpicked by the Graton Casino owner, Graton Rancheria Federated Indians, led by tribal leader and chairman Greg Sarris.

-For an overview of what to expect, and what to eat, here is a look at the full-service restaurants, complete with menu links.
+For an overview of what to expect, and what to eat, here is a look at the full-service restaurants.

 Don't miss the gluten free pies, either, including a vegetarian model.
 For other appetites, there are family-style pasta dinners, giant meatball subs, and big salads.
 Oh, those meatballs – they are marvelous, in tennis ball size rounds, all dense and moist and meaty and swimming in rich tomato sauce.